sandstorm12/SharkTop/README.md

 # SharkTop

-A Python Curses-based UI for GstShark
+A Python Curses-based UI for GstShark.
+Displays information by launching a pipeline using GstShark or attaching to a currently running GStreamer+GstShark pipeline.

 FPS Panel                  | QueueLevel Panel :-------------------------:|:-------------------------: